cjstronger/portfolion-1.2.0/README.md

 # portfolion 1.2.0
  New portfolio commit made for easier access from github.
  April 5 - added fade in fade out for the navbar with querySelector addClassList() and removeClassList().
 Improved the entrance of the page as well, adding a bigger margin to the name and bio/link elements.
+April 6 - Changed the navbar to fade in when the scroll hits the bottom.
+Moved the 'me' to the right side of the flex with margin auto declared in the item itself.
+Added a scale to the nav buttons.
+Added more personality to the bio, need to adjust the way it animates in by making a new p element below and start the animation after a timer or figure how to have the border position down a line.
+Adjusted the size of the bio/home page to fit the screen.